mikeshultz/mikeshultz.com/content/ethereum/viper.md

 Viper is missing a lot of documentation.
 It took a lot of trial and error to finally figure out how to deploy a contract to an Ethereum blockchain.
 This information may not be very useful for people who have deployed compiled smart contracts before.
 This is more geared towards people who are using Viper as their first language to create Ethereum smart contracts but are familiar with common Python development practices, and their local system.

-I'd recommend [setting up your own private Ethereum blockchain](https://souptacular.gitbooks.io/ethereum-tutorials-and-tips-by-hudson/content/private-chain.html) for testing.
-It's a lot better to test things out before real money is at stake.
-Alternatively, you could setup a node on a test network, but I'm not yet super familiar with their rules or restrictions, so do your own research.
+I'd recommend using [this docker container](https://github.com/mikeshultz/ethereum-geth-dev).
+I updated it slightly from the original and doesn't match what's in Docker Hub.
+Alternatively, [testrpc](https://github.com/ethereumjs/testrpc) is easier to setup, but has on occasion had me chasing bugs for too long(YMMV).
+Either way, it's a lot better to test things out before real money is at stake on the main net.
+Alternatively, you could setup a full node on a test network, but the test networks are not always completely functional, so probably not the best choice for quick dev.

-I'm also going to be deploying the contract using geth([go-ethereum](https://github.com/ethereum/go-ethereum)), but the geth commands should be loosely similar to any web3 interface or library.
+In this article, I'm going to be deploying the contract using geth([go-ethereum](https://github.com/ethereum/go-ethereum)), but the geth commands should be loosely similar to any web3 interface or library.
 I may add information on how to use Mist and other Web3 browsers/wallets to deploy contracts later, but for now I haven't needed or wanted it.

 ## Get Familiar With Viper

-First and foremost, read the little documentation they have, [the Viper README](https://github.com/ethereum/viper).
-It's the only authoritive information about the language there is, so it's a good(only) goto for reference.
+First and foremost, [read the documentation they have](https://viper.readthedocs.io/en/latest/index.html).
+It's the only authoritative information about the language there is, so it's a good(only) goto for reference.
 For people familiar with some of the newer concepts of Python 3, it should be mostly straight forward.
 It utilizes type hinting a lot.
 Though of course there are some significant differences.
 I won't be going into that in depth here but I will point out some differences that were important when writing my first contract.

 Viper does **not** use all the same types as Python.
 There's special types for Ethereum-useful data like `address` and `wei-value` which you'll likely use a lot.
 The one that will likely trip you up the most is that `float` and `int` are not really a thing in Viper.
 Instead, Viper uses `num` and `decimal`.
 They can almost be thought of the same, except that they do have fixed lengths.
-See the [Types section of the README](https://github.com/ethereum/viper#types) for more detailed information.
+See the [Types section of the documentation](https://viper.readthedocs.io/en/latest/types.html) for more detailed information.

-The grammar has some unexpected gotchas as well.
+~~The grammar has some unexpected gotchas as well.
 When in doubt see the [Grammar section of the README](https://github.com/ethereum/viper#grammar).
-It can be a little annoying to parse at first, but you'll get the hang of it.
+It can be a little annoying to parse at first, but you'll get the hang of it.~~ [This grammar does not appear to be available anymore at the time of this update.]

-Declaration of constants is also a departure from Python but is something you'll need to be familiar with.
-There's not a whole lot of information to go on except [the code example in the README](https://github.com/ethereum/viper#code-example).
-It's my understanding that any constants that you might not want defined in the contract itself and defined at the time of deploy should be defined in the 'header' of the contract.
+Declaration of globally assigned variables is also a departure from Python but is something you'll need to be familiar with.
+There's not a whole lot of information to go on except [the code examples in their repository](https://github.com/ethereum/viper/tree/master/examples).
+They are declared in the "header" of the file, and any globals that you might want defined at the time of deploy should be set in the constructor of the contract.
 These are referenced through `self` and unlike python, `self` does not need to be an argument in the functions.
 For instance, say you were creating a contact that needed to reach a goal before distributing funds, you could define the goal value at the top of the Viper contract like this:

     goal: wei_value